 Economics Nobel prize winner Paul Samuelson stated that investing should be like watching grass grow or paint dry.
 The Monday Morning Program recommends exactly that.
+This is passive investing.
+It consistently outperform’s active investing over the long run.
 Here it is in four simple steps.

 - Starting early in life, save 10% of income.